CartoDB/carto-selfhosted/doc/buckets.md

 1. Create the buckets.
 If you enable `Block public access` in the bucket properties, make sure you set `appConfigValues.workspaceThumbnailsPublic` to `false`.

+2. Configure the required CORS [settings](#requirements).

-2. Create an IAM user and generate a programmatic key id and secret.
+3. Create an IAM user and generate a programmatic key id and secret.

-3. Grant this user with read/write access permissions over the buckets.
+4. Grant this user with read/write access permissions over the buckets.

-4. Set the following variables in your customer.env file:
+5. Set the following variables in your customer.env file:

 ```bash